duncdrum/DexCharts/README.md

 # Configuration

 Most configuration options can be configured with literals or dynamic functions.
+DexCharts will figure out which is which and apply them appropriately.
 Most of the visuals include reusable configurable types such as:

+* Text and Fonts
-* Basic Shapes such as lines, circles and rectangles.
+* Shapes such as lines, circles and rectangles.
-* Strokes
+* Strokes used to outline shapes
-* Labels, fonts, etc...
+* Fills which are used to determine how things are shaded
+* Scales used to map values in very specific ways.
+* CSV, which is the universal input format for all Dex Charts.

+DexCharts has taken great pains to expose most of the capabilities found within D3 and SVG.

 ## General